Manchester Grammar School: Recent history

 By the early 20th century the school was increasingly receiving funding from the state.
 This was negligible in 1901, fees providing three quarters of the income, most of the remainder being from the foundation.
 But by 1931, state grants contributed nearly 30% of the total, and the number of pupils had increased to 1,100.

 In 1930 the school moved out of the city centre to accommodate a growing pupil body and provide a wider range of facilities.
 The new location chosen was in Rusholme, off Old Hall Lane, where the school still stands today.

 Both of the school's earlier buildings lay empty, and while the former was destroyed in the Second World War, the latter, renamed the Long Millgate Building, became a teacher training college in the 1950s.
 In 1969, Chetham's School of Music was founded and occupied what had been the orphanage.
 When the teacher training college closed in 1978, Chetham's took over the premises.

 After the Education Act 1944, MGS became a direct grant grammar school, which meant that the bulk of funding was provided by government.
 Entry was by merit (based on examination) and parents were means-tested and fees paid primarily by local education authorities on a sliding scale.
 Fees paid by parents amounted to less than 20% of the total income.
 It reverted to independent status in 1976 after the Labour government – in the person of Education Secretary Shirley Williams – abolished the direct-grant funding system.
-Bursaries continue to support the merit based recruitment system, by abating fees for less well off pupils.
+Bursaries continue to support the merit based recruitment system, by abating fees for less well-off pupils.

-When the Assisted Places Scheme was rescinded in the late 1990s, MGS was the first school to react with a seminal "Bursary Appeal", whose patron is Prince Charles.
-The appeal has accumulated a value of over £17.5m and finances bursaries, given to boys whose parents are unable to afford the school fees (£12,930 per annum in 2019/20).
+When the Assisted Places Scheme was rescinded in the late 1990s, MGS set up a "Bursary Appeal".
+This has accumulated a value of over £17.5m and finances bursaries, given to boys whose parents are unable to afford the school fees (£12,930 per annum in 2019/20).
 Scholarships are not awarded.

 In 2015 the school walked 500 miles to celebrate its 500 years anniversary.
-Boys and teachers were asked to raise money for the "Bursary Appeal" and walk a mile each.
+Boys and teachers were asked to raise money for the Bursary Appeal and walk a mile each.
 Over 240 pupils currently receive help from the fund.